Highlights from Day two of the gathering (Good bangers for ya Buck-and):

 This year’s gathering was thus a relief for many, not only had it been a number of years since the last, but provided reassurance that the scene is still strong enough to host big events in Tasmania, providing a central point of convergence for those in the bush doof scene.
 The announcement in the week leading up to the event that is was sold out, became a testament to the demand for the event (and other similar events, such as November’s Techtonic Festival in Nugent) well into the future.

-On the second day of the festival, the ‘well-known’ Grouch was a crowd pleaser during the afternoon, attracting many dancers and setting the stage for a non-stop dance party well into next morning.
+On the second day of the festival, the ‘well-known’ Grouch was a crowd pleaser during the afternoon, attracting many dancers and setting the stage for night two of the marathon dance party.
 After an hour plus of dancing, the hammock forest (adjacent the canopy stage) was much needed rest for weary legs.
+A break in the music each night, ensured that everyone had the energy to continue the next day, and still function like a human being in the days following.

 Music but what else?